metabase/metabase/docs/dashboards/filters.md

 ## Creating a dropdown filter

-To override the default text box or search box filter widget, ask your Metabase admin to help you [update the column's settings](../data-modeling/metadata-editing.md#changing-a-search-box-filter-to-a-dropdown-filter) on the Data Model page.
+To override the default text box or search box filter widget, ask your Metabase admin to help you [update the column's settings](../data-modeling/metadata-editing.md#changing-a-search-box-filter-to-a-dropdown-filter) on the Table Metadata page.

 ## Linking filters